UnfoldedInc/earthengine-layers/docs/developer-guide/get-started.md

 You will need a Google client id which has been approved for use with Earth Engine.
 You also need to make sure you log in with a Google user account which has been approved for use with earth engine.
+[Go here](https://console.cloud.google.com/apis/credentials/oauthclient) to create a client ID, and add appropriate urls (such as `http://localhost:8080` for examples) in the "Authorized JavaScript origins" section.

 ```sh
 cd examples/image